64kramsystem/rpi_vpn_router/README.md

 - they're not as easy to configure and use, and they has much less software available, compared to Debian-based distributions

 On an Raspbian-based Raspberry Pi, you can trivially install for example, a local file hosting service, an FTP server, a backup server, or many other services, with great ease and availability of information.

+### Status

+This project solved a very specific project of mine, so it's completed.

+If anybody required support for another VPN provider, I'll be happy to work on it - just open an issue.

+Since I have in plan to move to an RK3399-based board, I will also add support for it once I'll have it.

 ### Screenshots